 The scheme references the prevalent villa typology of the West Cliff and Poole Hill conservation area as a springboard for putting forward a modern vernacular expression.

-Although it stands as a strong, autonomous figure, the distinct character of the block engages with the landscape around it via external terraces.
+Although it stands as a strong, autonomous figure, the distinct character of the block engages with the landscape around it via external terraces on each facade, complimented with its surround roof terraces.

-These provide a considered amenity space for residents when they choose to sit outside.
-On colder days, the gentle, rendered projecting bay windows can immerse them further into the landscape from the comfort of being indoors.
+The Art-deco inspired, rendered projecting bay windows help to immerse residents further into the dense suburban landscape from the comfort of being indoors.